Maverick474/DeepFake_Web_App/README.md

 # How to Run

 1. Open Terminal or Command prompt from the location where you want to set the project.
+Recommended is to download and install git bash for terminal
 2. Now run the following command,
 > git clone https://github.com/Maverick474/DeepFake_Web_App.git